 What didn’t change, even as his professional interests shifted, was a love for storytelling rooted in his parents, who were schoolteachers, and his genealogy (he is from the oil-rich Niger Delta region whose ethnicities are also known nationally for their storytelling and love for colorful metaphor in everyday life).

-As OZY’s new Africa Editor, Eromo is excited about the opportunity to introduce the world to the continent in new and surprising ways.
+Having just completed a year at Columbia’s Journalism School, earning his Master’s degree, OZY’s Africa Editor is excited about the opportunity to introduce the world to the continent in new and surprising ways.
 He compares his storytelling to that of hunted animals who, throughout much of human history, have previously only been described through the eyes of the hunter.
 “Now we’re bringing in a pack of lions to tell their stories themselves,” he says.